hfloresr/Sandhog/docs/final.md

 ## Evaluation

-To determine how well our agent might perform in the Microssoft challenge, we compared our agents with a random agent and an A* agent.
-The random agent and A* agent used in our experiments were implemented by Microsoft and were used as our baseline.
-The agents that we implemented were the Deep-Q Agent and the Sandhog* Agent, which are described in detail in our status page and final page respectively.
+To determine how well our agent might perform in the Microssoft challenge, we compared our agents with a random agent and an A\* agent.
+The random agent and A\* agent used in our experiments were implemented by Microsoft and were used as our baseline.
+The agents that we implemented were the Deep-Q Agent and the Sandhog\* Agent, which are described in detail in our status page and final page respectively.

 To compare between all of the agents, we collected three metrics to measure performance over training time: rewards per episode, actions per episode, and maximum rewards.
-All the figures show our metrics per episode and to avoid a lengthy training time, 450 actions were considered.
+All the figures show our metrics per episode.
+To avoid a lengthy training time, only 450 actions were considered.